Georgios Mitsibonas: Biography

 Mitsibonas was born in 1962 in the village of Tsaritsani (Larissa regional unit).
 He started his football career as a centre forward in Ikonomos Tsaritsanis and in 1981 he signed with AEL where he played one year as a forward.
 In 1982 the coach of Larissa used him as a sweeper, and as a defender Mitsibonas made a great career.
 With Larissa he won a Greek Football Cup in 1985 and a Greek football Championship in 1988.
 This championship was and still remains a huge success, as Larissa became the first, and until now, only team not based in Athens or Thessaloniki to have won the Greek championship.
 Mitsibonas is believed to be the best Larissa defender and one of the greatest Greek defenders in history.
 In 1989, he moved to PAOK and three years later he signed with the team of Olympiacos where he won a Greek Football Cup.
-In 1994, he returned to Larissa, but nothing was like before.
+In 1994, he returned to AEL, but nothing was like before.
 Many good players had left the team and Larissa eventually in 1996 failed to remain in the first division.
 Then Mitsibonas moved to AE Tyrnavos, a team in the Greek Third Division, in the city of Tyrnavos, the second biggest of the Larissa regional unit after Larissa.